 - Textbook: Sarpeshkar R. Ultra Low Power Bioelectronics, Cambridge University Press, 2010. - Homework: There will be 4 homework assignments.
 They are posted on the class web page and are due over Canvas on the due date.
 You are expected to complete every homework problem on your own but are encouraged to consult with classmates before completing a problem.
-Please turn in your homework on time; late assignments will not be accepted.
-Each homework will have a design component, involving use of the EDA tools. - Midterm exam: There will be one midterm exam covering the lecture material up to the previous week.
+Please turn in your homework on time; you may submit revised versions improving on graded work for full credit.
+Each homework has a design component, involving use of the EDA tools. - Midterm exam: There will be one midterm exam covering the lecture material up to the previous week.
 The exam is take-home and open-book/open-notes.
-During the time window FOR the exam, no communication is allowed with anyone except for questions to the instructor and TAs.
-A practice midterm exam with solutions will be available on the class web site. - Final project: Students in groups of their choice will conduct a final project, formulating and implementing the design, layout and simulation for functional verification of a neuromorphic bioelectronics integrated circuit addressing a sensory perception, cognitive processing, or biomedical instrumentation problem of their choice.
-We will be using EDA tools available through Efabless for the Skywater 130nm CMOS process with fabrication supported by Google.
+During the time window for the exam, no communication is allowed with anyone except for questions to the instructor and TAs.
+A practice midterm exam with solutions will be available on Canvas. - Final project: Students in groups of their choice will conduct a final project, formulating and implementing the design, layout and simulation for functional verification of a neuromorphic bioelectronics integrated circuit addressing a sensory perception, cognitive processing, or biomedical instrumentation problem of their choice.
 Each group will present their design in-class and submit a final report. - Grades: Final letter grades will be based on a combination of homework (40%), midterm (20%), and final projects (40%). - Reviews: The TAs conduct review sessions and take questions about grading.
 Consultation hours are posted on the web.